 It's not a race but rather an adventure.
-You'll meet people who are on the same path as you: friends, co-workers, and students.
-Giving, receiving, and sharing becomes a lovely thing along the way as a result.
+You'll meet people on the same path as you: friends, co-workers, and students.
+Giving, receiving, and sharing becomes lovely thing along the way as a result.

-That is the key: if you set a goal that benefits others, you will almost certainly succeed.
+That is the key: you will undoubtedly succeed if you set a goal that benefits others.
+That's the essence of Yoga!
+Enjoy the journey!

-Would you like to experience the wonderful benefits of Yoga while being able to burn calories, manage your weight and get into great shape at the same time?
-Try this 12-week Yoga Burn Challenge!
+Would you like to experience the incredible benefits of Yoga while being able to burn calories, manage your weight and get into great shape simultaneously?
+Then, try this 12-week Yoga Burn Challenge!

 Did you find this article to be interesting?
 If that's the case, why not tell others about it?
 Visit us on Facebook or Instagram.